kclejeune/SouthwestBot/README.md

 ```bash
 python3 ~/SouthwestBot/southwest_bot.py
 ```
-Follow the instructions in the script, don't shut down your computer, and you'll be looking at a seat somewhere hopefully other than the very back of your next southwest flight.
+Follow the instructions in the script, don't shut down your computer, and with any luck you'll be looking at a seat somewhere hopefully other than the very back of your next southwest flight.